- About Us

 Our primary goal was, and continues to be, protecting our vulnerable residents, so we read and listened to as much information as we could.
 In March, at the directive of our state’s government, we closed our day-habilitation services.
 We redeployed our day program staff to help our residential staff manage the rapidly evolving demands of running a group home during a pandemic.

-Meanwhile, many of our staff learned to work remotely yet still stay connected and operate as a team, doing all the background work to ensure we could continue providing as many services and supports as possible.
-SCARC Guardianship’s team has for months been providing live lunchtime programming to the individuals we serve.
-This augments the rich, engaging content that makes up our virtual day-hab experience.
-Day-hab programs have been developed by our residential and regular day-hab staff with incredible ingenuity and creativity.
+Meanwhile, many of our staff learned to work remotely, yet still stay connected and operate as a team, doing all the background work to ensure we could continue providing as many services and supports as possible.
+Our residential and regular day-hab staff quickly developed and implemented online day-hab programs with incredible ingenuity and creativity.
+In addition, SCARC Guardianship’s team has for months been providing live lunchtime programming to the individuals we serve, which augments the rich, engaging content that makes up our virtual day-hab experience.
 For the individuals we serve, these classes, clubs, and group sessions lend much-needed structure, fun, and activity to everyone’s days.

 After many months of our “new normal” and what, at times, felt like a constant need to adapt to new changes, we are more resilient than ever, ready to face any new challenge that comes our way.
 Our board of trustees has been made even stronger, more dedicated, and more determined as a result of the challenges we’ve faced and the tough decisions we’ve had to make.
 Our administrative team is incredibly knowledgeable, deeply committed, and fully prepared to lead our beloved SCARC into whatever the future holds for us.